BrainbitLLC/callibri-ecg-cpp/README.md

 // 4.
 The averaging parameter of the IN calculation.
 Default value is 6. int pressure_index_average = 6;
 CallibriMathLibSetPressureAverage(tCallibriMathPtr, pressure_index_average);

+// optional
+// 5.
+Your network frequency: 50Hz or 60Hz
+CallibriMathLibSetNetworkFrequency(tCallibriMathPtr, 50);
 ```

 ## Initializing a data array for transfer to the library: